cla-cif/movie-DB-2000s/README.md

  - Entered substrings, extended ASCII characters, lower and upper case letters.
  - Checked how many lines to display for better readability.
  - Tested colours and their consistnecy for better readability.

+ > By using it, the user will test the program and will be asked to provide feedback

 ### Issues
   The program has so far proven to be free of arithmetic, syntax, resource, multi-threading and interfacing bugs.